Other / mixed grade configuration · Port Charlotte, FL

 How many students attend The Academy?

 The Academy has 298 students enrolled.
-It is a other school in PORT CHARLOTTE, FL.
+It is an alternative school in Port Charlotte, FL.

 What is the student-teacher ratio at The Academy?